xybr-dev/xybr-dev/README.md

 ### About Me

-- 🚀 On a focused break from professional work to deepen my work in systems programming and native app development using Rust (GPUI).
+- 🚀 Currently on break from professional work.
 - ⚙️ Interested in automation, performance-focused systems, and backend/API architecture.
 - 🎓 Studied BS in Computer Science at [Visayas State University](https://vsu.edu.ph/).